JSchenk8/project-2/README.md

 <b><p align = 'center'>Pair Programming</p></b>

 This project was as much about testing our capacity to work as a team as it was about our coding skills.
 Whilst we had been working collaboratively throughout the course, this was our first time pair-programming full-time on a project and seeing it through together from conception to deployment.
 Due to the COVID 19 pandemic, the entire boot camp was taking place remotely and so naturally we were pair-programming remotely as well.
-Throughout, Clement was in London and Joseph was in Sussex.
+Throughout, Clement was in London and I was in Sussex.

 We were in contact via Slack and Zoom.
 Additionally, we'd set up the Visual Studio Code's Live Share functionality.
 However, we quickly found out that this was <i>very</i> laggy and so we made the decision that one of us would do the typing while the other watched and guided via Zoom screenshare.

 <b><p align = 'center'>The Home Page</p></b>